-The interface has to be identified for the hardware and software aspects between the APU and aircraft systems in the appropriate documents.
+The interface has to be identified for the AEH and software aspects between the APU and the aircraft systems in the appropriate documents.

-The APU documents should cover in particular -
+The APU documents should cover in particular:

-- (a) The software quality level (per function if necessary), - (b) The reliability objectives for APU shut-down in flight, Loss of APU control or significant change in performance, Transmission of faulty parameters, - (c) The degree of protection against lightning or other electromagnetic effects (e.g. level of induced voltages that can be supported at the interfaces), - (d) APU and aircraft interface data and characteristics, and - (e) Aircraft power supply and characteristics (if relevant). - 5.3 Distribution of compliance demonstrations
+- (a) the software/AEH criticality level (per function if necessary); - (b) the reliability objectives for: - an APU shutdown in flight; - a loss of APU control or a significant change in performance; and - the transmission of faulty parameters; - (c) the degree of protection against lightning or other electromagnetic effects (e.g. the level of induced voltages that can be supported at the interfaces); - (d) the APU and aircraft interface data and its characteristics; and - (e) the aircraft power supply and its characteristics (if relevant). - 5.3 Distribution of compliance demonstrations

-The certification of the APU equipped with electronic controls and of the aircraft may be shared between the APU certification and aircraft certification.
-The distribution between the APU certification and the aircraft certification must be identified and agreed with the Agency and/or the appropriate APU and aircraft Authorities (an example is given in appendix).
+The certification of the APU equipped with electronic controls and of the aircraft may be shared between the APU certification and the aircraft certification.
+The distribution between the APU certification and the aircraft certification must be identified and agreed with EASA and/or the appropriate APU and aircraft authorities (an example is given in the appendix).

-Appropriate evidence provided for APU certification should be used for aircraft certification.
-For example, the quality of any aircraft function software and aircraft/APU interface logic already demonstrated for APU certification should need no additional substantiation for aircraft certification.
+Appropriate evidence provided for the APU certification should be used for the aircraft certification.
+For example, the quality of any aircraft function software/AEH and aircraft/APU interface logic already demonstrated for the APU certification should need no additional substantiation for the aircraft certification.